cupitus/NFL_website/README.md

 console.log("Running on Vercel, exporting app..."); // Optional log

-If its stil isnt working use npm install in backend and frontend file then npm run start
+If its still isnt working use npm install in backend and frontend file then npm run start